cdchris12/python_challenge/README.md

 # Setup
 ## Dependencies
-In order to use this script, no additional package installation is required.
+No additional package installation is required in order to use this script.

 ## Configuration File
 Before you can use this script to make calls to the X-Force